far-os/os/README.md

 - `cat`: To concatenate the bootloader and kernel binaries.
 - `make`: A convienent way to run all the commands.

 Once you have all of these, run `make`, and you will have an `os.bin` file.
-This is the floppy disk image of the OS.
+This is the disk image of the OS.
+The image can be used as either a floppy image or a hard disk image.
+However, both emulators provided both use it as a floppy disk.

 ## Running
 You can use any hardware or emulator, but the provided `Makefile` includes methods to use `bochs` or `qemu`.
 Both emulators *(should)* work, however `bochs` is recommended.
 You can use the provided `.bochsrc` file, or you can use your own.

 To build the image and use `bochs` or `qemu` simultaneously, run `make bochs` and `make qemu` respectively.
+It also works on real hardware.

 ***WARNING: Keypresses may be different.
 The `.bochsrc` and OS natively are both configured to use the en-UK keyboard layout.
 Reconfiguring the `.bochsrc` should also fix the fact that the OS is configured for en-UK keypresses.***